 Yard tools are a gardener’s best friend.
 Choosing equipment that lasts and performs in the manner required is the first step but you also need to consider quality and affordability.
 Your garden spade is one of the most used tools in the landscape.
 What do you use a garden spade for?
 The answer is more complex than it may seem with this versatile tool.
 In this article, we’ll break down the spade’s uses and some selection criteria.

 What is a Garden Spade?

-garden spade tools are used in cultivation, terracing, contouring, and aid in such tasks as drainage and more. what is a garden spade? don’t call it a shovel, as the spade is an altogether different implement. it is an all-purpose tool that most gardeners can’t live without. ergonomic design makes using a garden spade less difficult and modern tools are increasingly being fashioned for comfort but also to accommodate certain handicaps and physical
+Garden spade tools are used in cultivation, terracing, contouring, and aid in such tasks as drainage and more.
+What is a garden spade?
+Don’t call it a shovel, as the spade is an altogether different implement.
+It is an all-purpose tool that most gardeners can’t live without.
+Ergonomic design makes using a garden spade less difficult and modern tools are increasingly being fashioned for comfort but also to accommodate certain handicaps and physical stresses.

-the blade should be made of stainless steel or carbon for long life. hammered steel is also a strong blade material. if you have wooden handles, care for your spade by rubbing some linseed oil into it annually. keep the blade sharp on any type of spade to enhance its cutting properties and save your back.
+The blade should be made of stainless steel or carbon for long life.
+Hammered steel is also a strong blade material.
+If you have wooden handles, care for your spade by rubbing some linseed oil into it annually.
+Keep the blade sharp on any type of spade to enhance its cutting properties and save your back. [external_footer]